-The body of the paper is subdivided into 13 sections.
-Sections 1 to 6 describe how the Sites were organised according to the initial plans and how the organisation and staffing then gradually adapted to the actual demands, based on experience.
-They cover the work and responsibilities at the three sites, including important tasks not commonly known in the user community but vital to the ability to maintain operations and observations and deserving of recognition.
-The challenges involved in maintaining a geographically dispersed, multi-site high-tech system in the high North in the 1980s, with national borders, limited communications, no Internet, 1970s computer technology and a semi-Arctic climate, are described.
-The new tasks connected to the development of the Svalbard radar system are also mentioned, as are the Annual Review meetings and other social events.
+The paper is subdivided into this Introduction and a further 14 sections.
+To set the stage for the technical part, Sects.
+2 to 7 are dedicated to the most important component of the system, the staff, without whom nothing would have been accomplished, and their working conditions.
+Section 2 describes how the sites were organised and staffed according to the initial plans and how the organisation and staffing then gradually adapted to the actual demands, based on experience.
+Sections 3 and 4 cover the work and responsibilities at the three sites, including important tasks not commonly known in the user community but vital to the ability to maintain operations and observations and deserving of recognition.
+Section 5 addresses some of the challenges involved in maintaining a geographically dispersed, multi-site high-tech system in the high north in the 1980s, with long distances, national borders, limited communications, no Internet, 1970s computer technology and a semi-Arctic climate.
+Section 6 briefly describes the new tasks connected to the development of the Svalbard radar system.
+Finally, Sect.
+7 covers the annual review meetings and other social events aimed at fostering and maintaining a team spirit.

-Section 7 deals with the organisation and work of EISCAT Headquarters (HQ) with special attention to the contributions of the Directors and the HQ software group.
+Section 8 deals with the organisation and work of EISCAT headquarters (HQ) with special attention to the contributions of the directors and the HQ software group.

 Maintenance and repair tasks were largely defined by the radar hardware at the respective sites.
-Sections 8 and 9 therefore give overviews of the UHF and VHF systems.
-The prehistory and successes of both systems is summarized and their shortcomings are also discussed at some length, in particular those of the VHF system, which are known to the user community only in very general terms.
+Sections 9 and 10 therefore give overviews of the UHF and VHF systems.
+The prehistory and successes of both systems are summarised, and their shortcomings are also discussed at some length, in particular those of the VHF system, which are known to the user community only in very general terms.

 A very important component in making EISCAT such a successful project was its computer system and the associated software system, EROS.
-Section 10 gives a description of these, how they were set up and operated and how experiment data was recorded and processed.
+Section 11 with subsections gives a description of these, how they were set up and operated and how experiment data were recorded and processed.

 Another, possibly even more important component was the programmable correlator.
-This potentially very powerful but fault-prone and user-unfriendly device was eventually rehabilitated and its full potential unlocked, largely thanks to the work of a dedicated Site Programmer and an equally dedicated Deputy Director.
-New coding schemes were then tested and implemented, first in Special Programs and after some time also in Common Programs, delivering data with much improved rate of statistics.
-Section 11 summarises these developments and presents a brief rundown of all Common Programs as they stood circa 1995.
+This potentially very powerful but fault-prone and user-unfriendly device was eventually rehabilitated and its full potential unlocked, largely thanks to the work of a dedicated site programmer and an equally dedicated deputy director.
+New coding schemes were then tested and implemented, first in Special Programmes and after some time also in Common Programmes, delivering data with a much improved rate of statistics.
+Section 12 with subsections summarises these developments and presents a brief rundown of all Common Programmes as they stood in ca. 1995.

-- Precise time and frequency keeping was essential to the success of the tristatic UHF system, but was non-trivial in the early 1980s no satellite-borne navigation system open to the public existed yet so had to be based on the use of atomic clocks at all sites and several backup systems.
-The maintenance and development of the timing system is briefly described in Section 12. - 140 While the EISCAT system was established in the very sparsely populated far north of Fennoscandia, there was still a surrounding society with which it has had to co-exist on mutually acceptable terms.
-A critical aspect of this fact proved to be the spectrum issue, details of which are not widely known and therefore documented in Section 13 as a reminder to those possibly contemplating the establishment of other active systems.
+Precise timekeeping and frequency keeping were essential to the success of the tristatic UHF system but were non-trivial in the early 1980s; no satellite-borne navigation system open to the public existed yet, so it had to be based on the use of atomic clocks at all sites and several backup systems.
+The maintenance and development of the timing system are briefly described in Sect.
+13.

+While the EISCAT system was established in the very sparsely populated far north of Fennoscandia, there was still a surrounding society with which it has had to co-exist on mutually acceptable terms.
+A critical aspect of this fact proved to be the spectrum issue, details of which are not widely known and therefore documented in Sect.
+14 as a reminder to those possibly contemplating the establishment of other active systems.